PublicNTP/website/README.md

   (`pm2 status` will show all processes with pm2)

 Step 2:
   In the `/home/boblad/website` directory run `gulp gather`.
 This command will start an instance of the dynamic app and scrape each path of the site and dump its contents in the dist folder creating a static version of the site.
 It is imperitve that there are no errors with this command.
 Check the logs for errors.
+You will then need to kill the app with control-c.

 Step 3: